 A smart home designed for seniors living at home

-A smart home is equipped with a number of devices that will allow older adults to stay in their homes.
+A medical alert system is equipped with a number of devices that will allow older adults to stay in their homes.
 But what exactly is a smart home?

 Basically, it's a home equipped with technology that allows for security, automation and control from anywhere.
 It's more than a few smart devices—it's connecting surveillance cameras, security alarms, doors, lighting, thermostats, and more together in one seamless experience.
 And what you get is increased security, comfort, and energy savings.